Trust Disputes and Contests

 Representing Clients in Boston, Hingham, Braintree, Quincy, and the Greater Boston Area

 When an issue arises concerning the distribution of such assets at the request of a beneficiary, in many cases the trust will be explicit in terms of how such issue should be resolved.
 In other instances, the trust may not be as explicit.
-The trust may provide discretionary authority to a trustee to make such determination, often in accordance with aspects that should be considered.
+The trust may provide discretionary authority to a trustee to make such determination, often taking into account other factors.

-If you are a trust beneficiary and believe that your trust is not being administered properly please contact me to learn how I may be able to help.
+If you are a trust beneficiary and believe that your trust is not being administered properly, please contact me to discuss how I may be able to help.